 We developed a mortal branching process model3,4 with importation of infection to describe the process by which TB clusters are generated in the UK.
 The central premise behind the model is that each case diagnosed must either have acquired infection abroad or before the observation period (imported infection) or have been infected in the UK (transmitted infection), in a similar structure to household transmission models5.

 The first case in a cluster is assumed to have been imported as there are no other cases with matching VNTR profile.
 We assume that while a case is infectious it generates secondary cases, where is drawn from a probability distribution , and that further cases infected with an identical VNTR profile are imported, where is the result of a Bernoulli process.
-Each of the generated and imported cases have the opportunity to generate secondary cases; this process is repeated until no new cases are created.
+Each of the generated and imported cases could generate secondary cases; this process is repeated until no new cases are created.
 The total size of a cluster is the sum of all the cases:

 We assume that clusters are finite so that so that the average number of secondary cases per case is less than one.